Skip to main content

 How It Works

-At runtime, the Transformer step receives the full execution context (trigger data, previous step outputs, database records) as input.
-Your prompt tells the AI what to do with that input.
+At runtime, the Transformer step resolves any template variables in your prompt before sending it to the AI.
+Data from previous steps, trigger payloads, variables, and databases must be explicitly referenced in the prompt using {{...}} syntax — the AI only sees what you include.
 The AI returns the result as a JSON object in the result output field, which downstream steps can reference.
 Because the output is always JSON, the Transformer works best when your prompt is specific about the structure you expect back.

 Prompt:

-author name.
-Return an array of objects with the keys: articleId, title, authorName.
+objects with the keys: articleId, title, authorName.

 Output (result):